rschristopher/ischristtrue.com/src/modern-views/syncretism.md

 To discern, we can know them by their fruits, and where they would lead a believer.
 Christ meets us where we are -- like a shepherd seeking lost sheep -- and He guides the lost souls back to paradise.
-The antichrist also meets us ehere we are, but does not guide as back; in his lies he claims we are good where we are, and that the flock should cone to us, a faux compassion of false accrptance (acceptance of sin and evil as good).
+The antichrist also meets us where we are, but does not guide as back; in his lies he claims we are good where we are, and that the flock should cone to us, a faux compassion of false acceptance (acceptance of sin and evil as good).

-Many modeen Christians are participating in the spirit of antichrist.
+Many modern Christians are participating in the spirit of antichrist.
 It is the spirit of our times, our [modern](index.md) worldview of continuous destructive revolution.